Buy and assign to

 Who is this course for?

-All personnel working in the Oil and Gas Industry
+This Environmental Impact Assessment (EIA) Training course is suitable for all personnel working in the Oil and Gas Industry

 Is previous experience required?